rsjaffe/MIDI2LR/Source/LRPlugin/ReadMe.txt

 =====

-1. Download the installer for your operating system from https://github.com/rsjaffe/MIDI2LR/releases, where you will always fint the latest version.
+1. Download the installer for your operating system from https://github.com/rsjaffe/MIDI2LR/releases, where you will always find the latest version.
 When selecting a folder for installation, make sure you don't need administrator privileges to write to that folder—the plugin may crash if it is running in a restricted folder.